A network of physical things that sense the environment and exchange data over a network, typically the internet.

 - Industrial sensors in factories

-Impact of IoT on Society
+Impact on Society

 - Automation

-Devices automatically perform tasks based on sensor data. - Remote monitoring
+Devices perform tasks automatically based on sensor data. - Remote monitoring

 Continuous data collection enables analysis and optimization. - Improved efficiency